 Over the years, three national parks, four national monuments, and millions of acres of public lands have been designated specifically for recreation and conservation of cultural, historical and biological treasures.
 These protected lands draw millions of visitors from all over the world each year, bolstering local economies and creating jobs.

-“It’s fantastic to be able to celebrate these last 25 years of desert protections that have brought so much to our community,” explained Joyce Kiehl, Communications Director for the Greater Palm Springs Convention and Visitors Bureau.
+“It’s fantastic to be able to celebrate these last 25 years of desert protections that have brought so much to our community,” explained Joyce Kiehl, Communications Director for Visit Greater Palm Springs.
 “The California desert is home to amazing resources for residents and visitors to view wildlife, hike, star-gaze, and take part in other forms of recreation.
 Welcoming visitors from near-and-far helps bring millions of dollars each year to local businesses, creating jobs and boosting our regional economy.”

 The economic benefit of desert travel, including visitor spending, industry earnings and government revenue, is increasing every year – from $5.5 billion in 2010 to $7.62 billion in 2018.
 Travel industry-generated employment in the California desert region has increased by more than 35% since 2010 alone, with an estimated 73,000 employees in 2018.

 The millions of acres of protected public lands scatted throughout the southeastern corner of the California desert, reaches from the northern end of Death Valley to the U.S.-Mexico border.
 This 25-year anniversary is an important occasion to appreciate the public lands we enjoy in the California desert and recognize that without previous efforts to protect these lands we might not be able to experience them as we do today.
 Highlighting the importance of protecting these unspoiled areas will ensure that the California desert can be enjoyed now and by future generations.